Haugalandet/VAL/docs/Design-document.md

 ### Password hashing

-Passwords are securely hashed in the frontend and backend.
+Passwords are securely hashed in the backend.

 ### User authentication